Behind the Blue House Door

 This well-researched tense historical thriller weaves fact with fiction as the Senator tries to stop Christianity, chaos and corruption from spreading into his family.

-Amazon link: https://www.amazon.co.uk/s?k=The+Senator%27s+Sons+by+Joan+E+Histon
+Amazon link: //www.amazon.co.uk/s?k=The+Senator%27s+Sons+by+Joan+E+Histon

 Smile!